run-ai/docs/docs/admin/integration/jupyterhub.md

 Save the file and then try to access JupyterHub by using the external IP from the previous step in your browser.

+!!!
+Caution
+    Jupyter hub integration does not currently work properly when the Run:AI Project name includes a hyphen ('-').
+We are working to fix that.